Wh1teRabbitHU/AbstractModel.js/README.md

 console.log(book.values);
 ```

-### class.equals(otherClass)
+### <a id="class-equals"></a> class.equals(otherClass)

-It's determine if a class is equals to the b class.
+It's checking if your class is equals to the other class.
 The class name/path, the given attributes and all the values recursively has to be the same to return true.
-If one of the attributes is an array, then it will sort in both class, so the order doesn't matter.
+If one of the attributes is an array, then it will sort in both class, so the order doesn't matter in the result.

 #### Example